Clinical-Genomics/BALSAMIC/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Create validation criteria for this PR or mark as unnecessary. -->

-Validation criteria to be added to validation report PR: [LINK-TO-RELEASE-PR]
+Validation criteria to be added to validation report PR: [LINK-TO-VALIDATION-REPORT-PR from the [validations repository](https://github.com/Clinical-Genomics/validations/)]

 ---
 **Version specific criteria**